|

-How to change the default application for a given type of file in Ubuntu Linux
+How to change the default application for a type of file on Linux

-This howto explains how to change the default program to open files of a given extension/MIME type on Ubuntu Linux.
+This howto explains how to change the default program to open all files with a given extension on Linux Mint, Ubuntu, Debian, and most Linux distributions.
 It also details how to change the default application for a batch of filetypes, for example all audio files or all video files.

-Set the default program to open a type of file
+Set the default program for a given filetype

-1. In Nautilus, right-click on any file with the desired filetype or extension, choose "Properties" from the context menu.
+1. In Nemo / Nautilus / Caja, right-click on any file with the desired file type or extension, choose “Properties” from the context menu.

 2. The "Properties" dialog appears.
 Click on the "Open With" tab.